MarkAustinGrow/Angus-vibe/README.md

 In daemon mode, Agent Angus will:
 - Upload 1 video to YouTube every hour
-- Fetch comments from uploaded videos every hour
+- Fetch comments from up to 10 videos every hour
-- Automatically respond to new comments using OpenAI-generated responses
+- Automatically respond to up to 10 new comments per hour using OpenAI-generated responses
+- Distribute replies fairly across videos
 - Run continuously until interrupted (Ctrl+C)

 This is useful for automating the YouTube publishing and feedback collection process.